 Schlitz Audubon is excited to be a host for the display of 1500 Bottles a Second.
 The sculpture is a traveling installation piece that has already been shown at the Milwaukee County Zoo and all three branches of the Urban Ecology Center.
 When viewers see the sculpture, they are impressed with its scale and design and resonate with the powerful conservation message contained in the work.

-Visitors can see 1500 Bottles a Second in the Center’s Great Hall from July 21 through July 25.
-Please inform our Welcome Booth staff that you are visiting to view the sculpture.
-We will then waive your admission fee.
+Visitors were able to see 1500 Bottles a Second in the Center’s Great Hall from July 21 through July 25, 2019.
+Visitors who informed our Welcome Booth staff they came to view the sculpture had their admission fee waived.